Akarshana06/e-commerce-follow-long/README.md

 -Built an endpoint "orders" in backend.
 -Displays the product which is received by the endpoint.

+## ⭐ Milestone 26: Send all orders in response  :
+-Get user email with that we should get the id.
+-With those id we fetch the products order of the user.
+-Finally send all orders in response.

 This concludes the roadmap for our *Ecommerce Follow Along Project*!
 Happy coding! 🚀